PseudocodeJason/CPAN228_Assignment3_ClothesWarehouse/README.md

 * If you register as "admin" and login as "admin" -> you can create clothes and delete the clothes
 * If you register not as "admin" and login not as "admin" -> you can create clothes but can not delete the clothes (Access Denied)

+if you want to register as employee, The username need to contact empl.
+For example: emplJason, emplMelody if you want to register as admin, The username need to be admin.